mitre/emass_client/src/ruby_client/docs/DashboardsApi.md

 api_instance = EmassClient::DashboardsApi.new
 org_id = 1 # Integer | **Organization Id**: The unique organization identifier.
 opts = {
+  excludeinherited: true, # Boolean | **Exclude Inherited**: If no value is specified, the default returns false to include inherited data.
   page_index: 56, # Integer | **Page Index**: If no value is specified, the default returns results from the first page with an index of 0.
   page_size: 56 # Integer | **Page Size**: If no value is specified, the default returns 20000 per page.
 }